Posts in the "Endurance" Category

 • WOW!
 Spectacular day!

-What an amazing day!
-I met Chris Comfort at Upper Kananaskis lake on Saturday morning and spent the next 4 hours collecting speed and power data by blasting around the large 10 km circumference lake on Critical Power 2 (yes, it now has an official name and logo – [...]
+Long training day on upper Kananaskis Lake What an amazing day!
+I met Chris Comfort at Upper Kananaskis lake on Saturday morning and spent the next 4 hours collecting speed and power data by blasting around the large 10 km circumference lake on Critical Power 2 (yes, it now has an official name and logo […]

 Read More...

-I created a draft for a press release for the 24 hour record attempt – It is still a work in progress, but you can check it out here if you like:
+• Why is it that when ever I make some solid plans, things just get all messed up?
+I created a draft for a press release for the 24 hour record attempt – It is still a work in progress, but you can check it out here if you like: http://www.adventuresofgreg.com/24hour.html Then I made plans for […]

 Read More...

 • I talked my friend Bryon Howard into joining me for a 310 km Highwood loop ultra training ride and he actually said yes!
 Bryon is training for Ironman Canada.
-A 300+ km training ride is probably a bit excessive for Ironman training, but Bryon had never done a ride that long, so he was [...]
+A 300+ km training ride is probably a bit excessive for Ironman training, but Bryon had never done a ride that long, so he was into […]

 Read More...

-Great training day on Friday with Dennis from Boulder CO and his friend Danfa from San Diego.
-We drove out to the start of highway 40, about 40 km east of Banff and cycled south about 150 km up and down the pass which is still closed to traffic until Sunday. [...]
+• Our climb up the Highwood ———————– Great training day on Friday with Dennis from Boulder CO and his friend Danfa from San Diego.
+We drove out to the start of highway 40, about 40 km east of Banff and cycled south about 150 km up and down the pass which is still closed to traffic […]

 Read More...